 - Super educational with informative signs

-- You see steam coming from the ground due to the heat
+- You can see steam rising from the ground due to the heat

 - Feels like walking on Mars!